How to prepare for your BookPUBLISHER consultation

 What will be the cost of your book?

-If you are hoping to use your consultation to primarily find out rough costs for the printing of your book, you may find our BookWIZARD calculator a quicker way of getting your initial prices.
+If you are hoping to use your consultation to primarily find out rough costs of book printing, you may find our BookWIZARD calculator a quicker way of getting your initial prices.

 If, however, you have a more bespoke request then we will be able to offer further advice and costings during a BookPUBLISHER consultation.
 For us to provide accurate quotes, please ensure you know your final page count because this is what determines costs.